lizhonggang1984/cs766/README.md

 Due to its advantages in object tracking, there are many efforts of applying image segmentation in autonomous driving system.
 In the meanwhile, there are several challenges for the application of image segmentation in autonomous driving.
 One is the moving character of objects on the road, which makes the detection work hard to track and needs to be done within seconds (Bai, Luo et al. 2016).
 There are many methods that can be used for moving objects or video segmentation task, such as YOLO (Redmon, Divvala et al. 2016) and YOLACT (Bolya, Zhou et al. 2019).
 The real-time video segmentation requires a faster computation speed and acceptable accuracy.
 Therefore speeding up is the main concern in video segmentation in real-time.
 This is a new subject in computer vision and will be boosted with high-performance GPU devices in future (Martinez, Schiopu et al. 2021) (Yu, Ma et al. 2020).

 Another challenging problem in autonomous driving segmentation is the multi object detection.
 In order to achieve robust and accurate scene understanding, autonomous vehicles are usually equipped with different sensors (e.g. cameras, LiDARs, Radars), and multiple sensing modalities can be fused to exploit their complementary properties.
 Many methods have been proposed for deep multi-modal perception problems and is another rising topic in autonomous driving field (Geng, Dong et al. 2020) (Nobis, Geisslinger et al. 2019) (Figure 4).
-Open datasets and background information pre-loading might be a good way for object detection and semantic segmentation in autonomous driving.
+Open datasets and background information pre-loading might be a good way for object detection and instance segmentation in autonomous driving.

 <img src="display/figure4.png" alt="figure4"/>

-Figure4 Segmentation Technology used in autonomous driving.
+Figure 4 Segmentation Technology used in autonomous driving.
+Autonomous driving can apply either semantic segmentation or instance segmentation for obstacle detection.

 # 2. Methods
 ## 2.1 Dataset
 There are multiple datasets available for autonomous driving algorithm development, such as Landmarks (Google open-sourced dataset), Level 5, (Lyft open-sourced the Level 5 dataset) and Oxford Radar Robot-Car Dataset (Oxford radar detection dataset).
 The Berkeley deep-driving dataset (BDD100K) is a dataset in vehicle detection algorithm development.
 This dataset collected by UC Berkeley consists of over 100K video sequences with diverse kinds of annotations including image-level tagging, object bounding boxes, drivable areas, lane markings, and full-frame instance segmentation.
 The dataset possesses geographic, environmental, and weather diversity.
 Thus we choose BDD100K (https://bdd-data.berkeley.edu/portal.html) (Figure 5).
 <img src="display/figure5.jpg" alt="figure5"/>

-Figure5 Berkeley DeepDrive (BDD) Dataset with over 100k images on the road.
+Figure 5 Berkeley DeepDrive (BDD) Dataset with over 100k images on the road.
 <br/>
 ## 2.2 Data Type and Pre-processing
 Our dataset and model includes two kinds of annotation and prediction: mask and bounding box.
 For the mask prediction task, we choose Multi-object tracking (MOTS) 2020 images and labels from BDD as our training, validation and testing data source.
 Since the images are tracking images, we select the first picture from each scene.
 In total we obtained 157 images as training dataset, 39 images as validation dataset and 10 images as testing dataset (Table 2).
 Regarding the bounding box task, we use another 10,000 dataset in BDD and split the dataset into 8000 training data, 1000 validation data, and 1000 testing data, where the ratio of day/night in the testing data is close to 1.

 <img src="display/table2.png" alt="table2" width="1000"/>
-Table2 Images extracted and used in our study.
+Table 2 Images extracted and used in our study.

 <br/>
 For mask tasks, we also split data into day-time images and night-time images  (shown in Figure 6).
 For compatibility with YOLO formatting, we used Roboflow to convert our annotation to box regions.

 <img src="display/figure6.png" alt="figure6"/>

-Figure6: Representative images selected from BDD tracking dataset into our study. a,b: Images with annotation as day time c,d: Images with annotation as night time.
+Figure 6: Representative images selected from BDD tracking dataset into our study. a,b: Images with annotation as day time c,d: Images with annotation as night time.

 ## 2.3 Hardware and Workflow
 In our study, we submitted our jobs to Euler cluster (WACC Computational Infrastructure) and CHTC's high-throughput computing servers and ran with a single GPU.
 We further set and fixed our configurations by anaconda (conda create) and docker image